hollandblumer/tic-tac-toe/README.md

 ## Design

 After I made sure everything was functional, I went back in and added some styling.
-I added a p5.js speckled background and an SVG filter to the lines and text that I got from this cool Tic Tac Toe example here for added dimension: https://codepen.io/jpdrecourt/pen/EyKWXJ
+I added a p5.js speckled background and an SVG filter to the lines and text that I got from this cool Tic-Tac-Toe example here for added dimension: https://codepen.io/jpdrecourt/pen/EyKWXJ

 ---